What happens during Anaphase II of meiosis? | Channels for Pearson+

 Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four daughter cells.
 It consists of two stages: Meiosis I and Meiosis II.

-Recall that Anaphase II is a phase in Meiosis II, which follows Meiosis I. During Meiosis I, homologous chromosomes are separated, while Meiosis II is similar to mitosis.
+Recall that Anaphase II is a phase in Meiosis II, which follows Meiosis I. During Meiosis I, homologous chromosomes are separated, but sister chromatids remain together.

 In Anaphase II, the key event is the separation of sister chromatids.
-Each chromatid, which was previously paired with its identical sister, is pulled apart by the spindle fibers.
+This is similar to Anaphase in mitosis, where the sister chromatids are pulled apart.

-The spindle fibers attach to the centromeres of the sister chromatids and shorten, pulling the chromatids toward opposite poles of the cell.
+During Anaphase II, the spindle fibers attached to the centromeres of the sister chromatids shorten, pulling the chromatids apart toward opposite poles of the cell.

-This separation ensures that each of the resulting daughter cells will receive an equal and complete set of chromosomes, which is crucial for maintaining genetic stability.
+Recognize that the separation of sister chromatids ensures that each daughter cell will receive an equal and complete set of chromosomes, which is crucial for genetic diversity and proper cell function.

 Watch next